Azure/azure-functions-openapi-extension/docs/openapi-core.md

 This key is only required if:

 * The Function app is deployed to Azure, and
-* The Open API related endpoints has the `AuthorizationLevel` value other than `Anonymous`.
+* The OpenAPI related endpoints has the `AuthorizationLevel` value other than `Anonymous`.

 If the above conditions are met, add the following key to your `local.settings.json` or App Settings blade on Azure.

 * `OpenApi__ApiKey`: either the host key value or the master key value.

-> **NOTE**: It is NOT required if your Open API related endpoints are set to the authorisation level of `Anonymous`.
+> **NOTE**: It is NOT required if your OpenAPI related endpoints are set to the authorisation level of `Anonymous`.

-## Open API Metadata Configuration ##
+## OpenAPI Metadata Configuration ##

-To generate an Open API document, [OpenApiInfo object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#infoObject) needs to be defined. ***It's totally optional***, but if you want, you can implement the `IOpenApiConfigurationOptions` interface within your Azure Functions project to provide Open API metadata like below:
+To generate an OpenAPI document, [OpenApiInfo object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#infoObject) needs to be defined. ***It's totally optional***, but if you want, you can implement the `IOpenApiConfigurationOptions` interface within your Azure Functions project to provide OpenAPI metadata like below:

 ```csharp
 public class OpenApiConfigurationOptions : IOpenApiConfigurationOptions